rc-9/TecNav/README.md

 ## Usage

-This section outlines the order to execute notebooks to generate, explore, model the data, and build the software navigation application.
+This section outlines the order to execute notebooks to generate, explore, and model the data, as well as build the software navigation application.
 <br/> <br/>

-1. ```uc_data_fabricator.ipynb```: As there are no publicly-available datasets that fit the scope of this project, this notebook will execute a series of research-supported fabrication steps to generate datasets that emulate the real-world as much as possible.
+1. ```uc_synthetic_data_simulator.ipynb```: As there are no publicly-available datasets that fit the scope of this project, this notebook generates synthetic urgent-care operational data using research-backed simulations, domain expertise, and statistically constrained processes to approximate real-world patient flow dynamics.
-**NOTE: This step is optional and can be skipped as the ```fabricated_data``` folder contains pre-generated datasets that will be used in the notebooks below.**
 <br/> <br/>

-2. ```uc_eda.ipynb```: This notebook will explore the generated datasets to draw insights from the patient visits and any relationships between date/times to inform the modeling and navigation process.
+2. ```uc_eda.ipynb```: This notebook explores the simulation data to draw insights from the patient visits and any relationships between dates and times to inform the modeling and navigation process.
-**NOTE: Not all visual outputs are pre-loaded.
-For best visual output and to utilize the interactive toggle-menu for plots, execute this script in a Jupyter notebook (VS-Code does not fully support .ipynb interactive widgets).**
 <br/> <br/>

-3. ```uc_modeler.ipynb```: This notebook will construct and evaluate baseline models to help select a decision-maker within the navigation software.
+3. ```uc_modeler.ipynb```: This notebook constructs and evaluates baseline models to help select a decision-maker within the navigation software.
 <br/> <br/>

-4. ```uc_analysis.ipynb```: This notebook will implement technician-navigation to study the potential benefits in productivity and operational costs.
+4. ```uc_analysis.ipynb```: This notebook implements the technician navigation process to study the potential benefits in productivity and operational costs.
 This notebook utilizes ```uc_navigator.py``` and ```TecNav_Demo.py```.
 <br/> <br/>